Table of Contents[Hide][Show]

 - Accepts all Graco Click Connect infant car seats with a secure, one-step attachment to create your own custom travel system

 The Bugaboo Donkey is a true engineering marvel.
 It can expand from a single to a double stroller.
 It can be the width of a single, or it slightly expands to hold a side luggage basket (that holds 22 pounds), or another seat.
 Even with the second seat installed, it is still very narrow and easy to maneuver.

 My pick without a doubt is the UPPAbaby.
 It is one of the best strollers on the market.
 It is suitable for children from birth (with the carrycot) to 35 pounds, and it is expandable.
 That means if you have more than one child (or plan to), the only thing you will need to buy is an additional seat.
 It is a one-handed push over flat terrain (with two toddlers as I tested it), and the single weighs a little bit over 26 pounds.
 Certainly not the lightest stroller, but a versatile, comfortable everyday stroller, and for travel.

 An Unconventional Choice Worth Mentioning

 The BOB Gear Revolution Pro Duallie Jogging Stroller is my Disney and jogging go-to stroller for more than one kid.
 It isn’t light to travel with, at 36 pounds, but it can hold 100 lbs of kids.
-That means I can put two of my kids in the seats, and one sitting on the food rest in the front.
+That means I can put two of my kids in the seats, and one sitting on the foot rest in the front.
 Probably not what they would recommend, but it’s within the weight limits.
-This stroller is a beast, and fantastic if you are a runner, or going off roading with its all-terrain wheels.
-We are flying Southwest to Disney, and Southwest Airlines will happily gate check it for us, after it holds all of our luggage throughout the terminal.
+This stroller is a beast, and fantastic if you are a runner, or going off-roading with its all-terrain wheels.
+We are flying Southwest to Disney, and Southwest Airlines will happily gate check it for us after it holds all of our luggage throughout the terminal.